Wilda Logan: Career

 As a Manuscripts Librarian at Moorland-Spingarn, she was responsible for processing some of the major African American manuscripts and personal papers, including those of Dr. Charles Drew and Jesse E. Moorland.
 In 1985, after working seven years at Howard University, she advanced to the position of Appraisal Archivist at the National Archives and then became Work Group Leader and Supervisor.
 As Supervisor, she was responsible for the Agriculture, Health and Human Services, ‘Education, Transportation, and Veteran Affairs Departments.
 She continued to manage records management training program operations in Washington, DC and manage the division's annual RACO conference and ARMA conference Federal Day programs.
 While still attending to her management and supervision responsibilities, Logan was also assigned to diversity and inclusion teams.
 In one of her teams, they were "responsible for budgets, activity reports, establishing Hispanic Association of College and Universities (HACU) internships, dissemination of NARA employment opportunities, especially for students; sharing NARA free publications and attending regional and professional career and job fairs to promote NARA."
 Because of their activities in diversity and inclusion, Logan and the team were awarded the Archivist Achievement Award in both 2001 and 2002.

 Logan has assisted in the development of several important policies and documents through NARA "including appraisal justification memos; records management training materials; conference programs, newsletters, and publications; records management briefing documents; records management and diversity policies and procedures; and evaluation reports."

+In 2023, Logan was awarded the Distinguished Terrapin Award for graduate school alumni by the University of Maryland College of Information Studies.

 Affiliations

 Society of American Archivists

-Logan became a member of the Society of American Archivists (SAA) in 1978 and served on several committees including serving on the SAA Council from 1998-2001 and her appointment as a Fellow of the SAA in 2006.
-Through the SAA, she is also a member of Program Committee, Membership Committee, Nominating Committee, Status of Women Committee, Committee on Institutional Evaluation and Development, Colonial Dames Scholarship Committee, Diversity Committee, Committee on Professional Education and Development, Appointments Committee, ARL/SAA Mosaic Program Selection Committee from 2013-2016, and the SAA Foundation Board of Directors in 2016, approved by a unanimous vote of the SAA Council.
+Logan became a member of the Society of American Archivists (SAA) in 1978 and served on several committees including serving on the SAA Council from 1998–2001 and her appointment as a Fellow of the SAA in 2006.
+Through the SAA, she is also a member of Program Committee, Membership Committee, Nominating Committee, Status of Women Committee, Committee on Institutional Evaluation and Development, Colonial Dames Scholarship Committee, Diversity Committee, Committee on Professional Education and Development, Appointments Committee, ARL/SAA Mosaic Program Selection Committee from 2013–2016, and the SAA Foundation Board of Directors in 2016, approved by a unanimous vote of the SAA Council.
 She helped found the African-American and Third World Archivist Roundtable, now Archivists & Archives of Color Roundtable, where she served as co-chair in 1998.